OOREOTEAM/birdswatching_infra/terraform/enviroments/README.md

 Deploying the `dev` Environment (\*note this is an example, team shoud use Jenkins for deployment )

 Initialize Terraform:
-This only needs to be done once per environment.
-It configures the backend to point to the correct state file.
+It configures the backend to point to the correct state file

 ```bash
 terraform init -backend-config="key=dev/terraform.tfstate